Lorentz-violating electrodynamics: Vacuum birefringence

 Birefringence of light occurs when the solutions to the modified Lorentz-violating Maxwell equations give rise to polarization-dependent speeds.
 Light propagates as the combination of two orthogonal polarizations that propagate at slightly different phase velocities.
 A gradual change in the relative phase results as one of the polarizations outpaces the other.
 The total polarization (the sum of the two) evolves as the light propagates, in contrast to the Lorentz-invariant case where the polarization of light remains fixed when propagating in a vacuum.
 In the CPT-odd case (d ∈ {odd}), birefringence causes a simple rotation of the polarization.
 The CPT-even case (d ∈ {even}) gives more complicated behavior as linearly polarized light evolves into elliptically polarizations.

 The quantity determining the size of the effect is the change in relative phase, $\Delta\phi = 2\pi\Delta v\, t/\lambda$, where $\Delta v$ is the difference in phase speeds, $t$ is the propagation time, and $\lambda$ is the wavelength.
 For $d>3$, the highest sensitivities are achieved by considering high-energy photons from distant sources, giving large values to the ratio $t/\lambda$ that enhance the sensitivity to $\Delta v$.
-The best constraints on vacuum birefringence from $d>3$ Lorentz violation come from polarimetry studies of gamma-ray bursts (GRB).
+The best constraints on vacuum birefringence from $d>3$ Lorentz violation come from polarimetry studies of gamma-ray bursts.
 For example, sensitivities of 10^{−38} to the $d=4$ coefficients for Lorentz violation have been achieved.
 For $d=3$, the velocity difference $\Delta v$ is proportional to the wavelength, canceling the $\lambda$ dependence in the phase shift, implying there is no benefit to considering higher energies.
 As a result, maximum sensitivity is achieved by studying the most distant source available, the cosmic microwave background (CMB).
 Constraints on $d=3$ coefficients for Lorentz violation from the CMB currently stand at around 10^{−43} GeV.